 - Drizzle the sesame oil over the mix.

 - Measure 560 ml (2 + 1/2 cups) of lukewarm water, put in the medium size bowl and add the vinegar.

 - The remaining 120 ml (1/2 cup) of lukewarm water will be added if necessary, one tablespoon at a time.

 - Quickly pour the water-vinegar mix onto the flour, in the middle of the large bowl, and fully mix all ingredients with the dough hook for 3 minutes, initially on low speed (speed level 2 of 5).

 - Some dough will be sticking to the inside of the bowl.
 Once a minute, stop the machine and scrape it all the way down with the spatula.

 - Make sure you get all the flour underneath the dough mass!!

 - The dough mass should be quite soft, wet, sticky, and slowly fall of the dough hook when you lift the machine out of the bowl.
 This will not be the case with the initial amount of water.
-While the machine is turning, add 1 tablespoon of lukewarm water until fully incorporated.
+While the machine is turning at low speed (level 2 of 5), add 1 tablespoon of lukewarm water until fully incorporated.

 - Briefly speed up the machine (to speed level 3 or 4 of 5).
 Add more tablespoons until the desired consistency is achieved.
-You may not need all 5 tablespoons.
+You may not need all the water.

 - Optional: cover the bowl with plastic wrap or damp cloth.